gjtorikian/dotfiles/README.md

 1. Clone the repository
 2. `script/bootstrap`
    This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.
+You may need to turn on Full Disk Encryption (in Settings) for Terminal to continue its process.
 3. Reboot the machine
 4. Open System Preferences
    - Disable iCloud password and keychain